8 Great Contact Form Examples from Real Online Businesses (+ Templates)

 Before we get into the real contact form examples, let's take a quick detour and talk about what makes a great contact form.
 This detour will set the stage before we discuss what each contact form example brings to the table in the next section.

-You most likely have a contact form because you want people to fill it out.
+You most likely want a contact form because you want people to fill it out.
 So how do you get more people to use it?
 Here are the best practices.

-1. Design your contact form with queries in mind
+1. Design your contact form with visitors’ queries in mind

-1. Skip logic.
-Create a multistep form that will guide visitors to the corresponding form page, pre-designed for the type of query they selected:
+Create a multistep form that will guide visitors to the corresponding form page, pre-designed for the type of query they selected.

 The latter approach is a bit more complex because it requires you to use skip logic and branching.
 However, it also provides you with more flexibility when creating the form and lets you collect information with higher precision.